Takahiro Okada: Career

-In 2014, T-Okada reduced weight from 104kg to 98kg, but developed back pain just before the opening day.
-Due to this, Okada made his first appearance on April 12th, and since then he has been mainly established as the "5th batter and first baseman".
-Since then, Okada has maintained a batting average in the high 20s and steadily racked up home runs, hitting 20 home runs for the first time in four years in a game against the Nippon Ham Fighters on September 14th.
-In the second game of the first stage of the Climax Series on October 12th, Okada hit a three-run home run in the bottom of the eighth inning to turn the game around and bring the team its first Climax Series victory.
+In 2014, T-Okada reduced weight from 104 kg to 98 kg, but developed back pain just before the opening day.
+Due to this, Okada made his first appearance on April 12, and since then he has been mainly established as the "5th batter and first baseman".
+Since then, Okada has maintained a batting average in the high 20s and steadily racked up home runs, hitting 20 home runs for the first time in four years in a game against the Nippon Ham Fighters on September 14.
+In the second game of the first stage of the Climax Series on October 12, Okada hit a three-run home run in the bottom of the eighth inning to turn the game around and bring the team its first Climax Series victory.
 He also won his first Golden Glove Award as a first baseman.

 In 2016, T-Okada started camp in the second team due to pain in his left Achilles tendon, but started the season with the first team.
-Okada was batting fifth in the first half of the season, but after the game against Lotte on July 3rd, he was settled in the fourth position and showed signs of recovery, recording a team-leading 20 home runs and 76 RBIs.
+Okada was batting fifth in the first half of the season, but after the game against Lotte on July 3, he was settled in the fourth position and showed signs of recovery, recording a team-leading 20 home runs and 76 RBIs.
 His defensive position was mainly left field (70 games), but he also played first base (43 games) and designated hitter (9 games).